kworam/ProcScript/README.md

 	}

-then I can write a Proc that inputs or outputs a `Point` object.
-For example, this Proc takes a `Point` object as input:
+We can write a Proc that inputs or outputs a `Point` object like this:

 	var PointProc = PS.defineProc({